-Welcoming nearly 24 million passengers each year, the Ronald Reagan Washington National Airport (DCA) is in Arlington County.
-The international airport offers nonstop flights to more than 95 destinations on eight airlines.
-Once you’re on the ground, the county is well connected by public transportation with 11 Metrorail stations, 17 bus routes, 85 Capital Bikeshare stations, and 89 miles of biking and walking trails.
+Welcoming more than 20 million passengers each year, Reagan National Airport (DCA) is in Arlington's Crystal City neighborhood.
+The international airport offers nonstop flights to nearly 100 destinations on 24 airlines.
+Once you’re on the ground, the county is well connected by public transportation with 11 Metrorail stations, 16 bus routes, 109 Capital Bikeshare stations, and nearly 100 miles of biking and walking trails.

-Arlington has 44 hotels and motels in a variety of price points and configurations.
-The county has a 10,933 sleeping rooms and 354,764 square feet of meeting space.
+Arlington has 38 hotels in a variety of price points and configurations.
+The county has nearly 10,000 sleeping rooms and more than 290,000 square feet of meeting space.

-Many companies and prominent organizations are based in Arlington County, including Amazon's HQ2, Nestle USA, Interstate Hotels & Resorts, Rosetta Stone, and PBS.
+Many companies and prominent organizations are based in Arlington, including Amazon's HQ2, Nestle USA, Boeing, Politico, Deloitte, Gartner, PBS and more.
 With 41.9 million square feet of rentable building area, Arlington has more private office space than the downtowns of Los Angeles, Denver, and Atlanta, and the Central Business Districts of Dallas and Seattle.
-Arlington continues to grow with the addition of new development.
+Arlington continues to grow.

 Community Data & Demographics